 On November 10, 2023, we entered into a Securities Purchase Agreement and raised a private secured convertible bridge financing in the aggregate amount of \$1,000,000 ("Bridge Loan") from five investors ("Bridge Lenders") led by Meteora Capital Partners, LP ("Meteora") and collateralized by all of our assets.
-The notes from the Bridge Loan are interest-free but at the option of the holder, (a) can be repaid at the Closing of the Business Combination by the QTI Holdings in cash in the amount of \$240,000, or (b) is convertible immediately prior to the Closing of the Business Combination into such number of shares of QT Imaging common stock that upon the completion of the Business Combination and the application of the Exchange Ratio will be exchanged for such consideration as is provided for in the Business Combination Agreement, including that number of shares of QTI Holdings common stock as is equal in the aggregate to 500,000 shares of QTI Holdings common stock.
-On March 4, 2024, four of the five Bridge Lenders elected to be repaid in cash for an aggregate of \$960,000 and one Bridge Lender converted \$200,000 into 100,000 shares of QTI Holdings common stock
+The notes from the Bridge Loan are interest-free but at the option of the holder, (a) can be repaid at the Closing of the Business Combination by QT Imaging Holdings in cash in the amount of \$240,000, or (b) is convertible immediately prior to the Closing of the Business Combination into such number of shares of QT Imaging common stock that upon the completion of the Business Combination and the application of the Exchange Ratio will be exchanged for such consideration as is provided for in the Business Combination Agreement, including that number of shares of Common Stock of QT Imaging Holdings.
+On March 4, 2024, four of the five Bridge Lenders elected to be repaid in cash for an aggregate of \$960,000 and one Bridge Lender converted \$200,000 into 100,000 shares of Common Stock of QT Imaging Holdings.

-We and GigCapital5 also entered into the stock subscription agreements dated November 10, 2023 with three of the Bridge Lenders as subscribers for the purchase of shares of QT Imaging common stock at an aggregate purchase price of \$3,000,000 in such amount that upon the completion of the Business Combination and the application of the Exchange Ratio will be exchanged for such consideration as is provided for in the Business Combination Agreement, including that number of shares of QTI Holdings common stock as is equal in the aggregate to 1,200,000 shares of QTI Holdings common stock.
-Immediately prior to the close of the Business Combination, each subscriber received that number of shares of QT Imaging common stock that upon the completion of the Business Combination was exchanged for 50,000 shares of QTI Holdings common stock.
-In addition, as consideration for its services for the stock subscription agreements, Meteora received that number of shares of QTI Imaging common stock that upon the completion of the Business Combination was exchanged for 50,000 shares of QTI Holdings common stock (the aggregate amount of shares of QTI Holdings common stock in this and immediately preceding sentence are collectively referred to as "Early Investor Consideration Shares").
-On March 4, 2024, all the three Bridge lenders received an aggregate 1,400,000 shares of QTI Holdings common stock in accordance with the stock subscription agreements noted above.
+We and GigCapital5 also entered into the stock subscription agreements dated November 10, 2023 with three of the Bridge Lenders as subscribers for the purchase of shares of QT Imaging common stock at an aggregate purchase price of \$3,000,000 in such amount that upon the completion of the Business Combination and the application of the Exchange Ratio will be exchanged for such consideration as is provided for in the Business Combination Agreement, including that number of shares of Common Stock of QT Imaging Holdings as is equal in the aggregate to 1,200,000 shares of Common Stock of QT Imaging Holdings.
+Immediately prior to the close of the Business Combination, each subscriber received that number of shares of QT Imaging common stock that upon the completion of the Business Combination was exchanged for 50,000 shares of Common Stock of QT Imaging common stock that upon the completion of the Business Combination was exchanged for 50,000 shares of Common Stock of QT Imaging common stock that upon the completion of the Business Combination was exchanged for 50,000 shares of Common Stock of QT Imaging Holdings (the aggregate amount of shares of Common Stock of QT Imaging Holdings in this and immediately preceding sentence are collectively referred to as "Early Investor Consideration Shares").
+On March 4, 2024, all the three Bridge lenders received an aggregate 1,400,000 shares of Common Stock of QT Imaging Holdings in agreements noted above.